Wildhoney/Keo/README.md

 The entire gamut of [React's lifecycle methods](https://facebook.github.io/react/docs/component-specs.html) pass in their own associated arguments &mdash; for example the `render` method will take `props`, `context` and `dispatch`, whereas other functions such as `componentWillUpdate` would also take an additional `nextProps` argument.

-You may override the `shouldComponentUpdate`, however the provided function is fine in most cases assuming that your [`propTypes` are accurate](#getting-started).

 ## Nonstandard Properties

-Below are a handful of additional nonstandard properties which can be destructured in all lifecycle methods.
+Below are a handful of additional nonstandard properties which can be destructured in **all** lifecycle methods.

 * [`id`](#id) &mdash; for managing local state in the Redux tree structure;
 * [`args`](#args) &mdash; accessing **all** arguments for passing to other functions;